-- 8.1.
-Informal settlement of a complaint is to enable quick and fair resolution of a complaint by mutual agreement without recourse to the full Complaints Procedure. - 8.2.
+- 7.1.
+Informal settlement of a complaint is to enable quick and fair resolution of a complaint by mutual agreement without recourse to the full Complaints Procedure. - 7.2.
 The formal complaints procedure can be demanding and takes time.
 In some instances, the Society may be able to help parties to resolve issues in a faster and less formal way.
-This may be an approach which is relevant to a minor dispute between members. - 8.3.
-When evaluating a complaint (7.2), the Registrar may form the view that informal resolution may be an option to consider.
-This will be appropriate only where the alleged conduct is not deemed to be serious in relation considerations including: - its impact on the complainant - its impact on the profession or professional standards - the reflection on the competence of the member - the potential for risk to others in the future - the complexity of the complaint. - 8.4.
+This may be an approach which is relevant to a minor dispute between members. - 7.3.
+When evaluating a complaint (6.2), the Registrar may form the view that informal resolution may be an option to consider.
+This will be appropriate only where the alleged conduct is not deemed to be serious in relation considerations including: - 7.3.1. its impact on the complainant; - 7.3.2. its impact on the profession or professional standards; - 7.3.3. the reflection on the competence of the member; - 7.3.4. the potential for risk to others in the future; - 7.3.5. the complexity of the complaint. - 7.4.
 If the Registrar decides that an informal settlement may be an option, then both parties will be offered this opportunity with a suggested outline of how the process might take place.
-The Registrar and the parties are at liberty to agree a process which satisfies all of the fairness of the procedure. - 8.5.
-The Registrar may designate a mutually agreed party to act as mediator, arbitrator, or conciliator as is appropriate for the process. - 8.6.
-The outline of this procedure, including agreed timeframes, will be recorded in writing, and notified to both parties. - 8.7.
+The Registrar and the parties are at liberty to agree a process which satisfies all of the fairness of the procedure. - 7.5.
+The Registrar may designate a mutually agreed party to act as mediator, arbitrator, or conciliator as is appropriate for the process. - 7.6.
+The outline of this procedure, including agreed timeframes, will be recorded in writing, and notified to both parties. - 7.7.
 The complainant and the member need to agree to be bound by the outcome of the process, prior to the commencement of the agreed procedure.
-The proceedings will be recorded in writing and the outcome will be notified in writing to both parties. - 8.8.
-The outcome will be recorded in the secure confidential area and all copies of material and correspondence will be directed to be destroyed by the Executive and Governance Officer.
-Access to that area will be restricted to the Registrar, the Executive and Governance Officer and the CEO.
+The proceedings will be recorded in writing and the outcome will be notified in writing to both parties. - 7.8.
+The outcome will be recorded in the secure confidential area and all copies of material and correspondence will be directed to be destroyed by the complaints team.
+Access to that area will be restricted to the complaints team, the Registrar, and the CEO. - 7.9.
+The Board will be notified that the complaint has been concluded by way of informal settlement.

-- 8.9.
-The Board will be notified that the complaint has been concluded by way of informal settlement. - 8.10.
-The Registrar reserves the right, based on any new facts that arise as a result of the informal resolution to proceed to a formal complaint if it is in the best interests of the profession and the protection of the public.
+- 7.10.
+The Registrar reserves the right, based on any new facts that arise as a result of the informal resolution to proceed to a formal complaint if it is in the best interests of the profession and the protection of the public. - 7.11.
 Parties should carefully consider whether informal resolution is a relevant option in relation to the resolution of a complaint.

-9. Proceeding to investigation
+8. Proceeding to investigation